 In Matthew 21:43-45, Jesus is recorded to have said, ‘“Therefore I tell you that the kingdom of God will be taken away from you and given to a people who will produce its fruit.
 Anyone who falls on this stone will be broken to pieces; anyone on whom it falls will be crushed.’
 When the chief priests and the Pharisees heard Jesus’ parables, they knew he was talking about them.”
 This is a direct reference to Daniel 2.
 Here Jesus identifies himself as the rock cut, but not by human hands and the fifth kingdom as the kingdom of God or the kingdom of heaven in Daniel 2:44-45.
 The rock in Daniel 2:45 is said to have been cut out of a mountain.
 Presumably composed of the clay that mixed poorly with the feet of the statue, this mountain is a kingdom: the earthly kingdom of Israel.
 However, this mountain kingdom is also the kingdom of heaven which came from heaven to earth with Jesus.
 Jesus’ heavenly origin is made explicit in John 3:13.
 Here Jesus says, “No one has ever gone into heaven except the one who came from heaven—the Son of Man.”

 After Jesus’ death, Jesus needed someone to lead and teach His people.
 Jesus told Simon to do this.
 Adopting the symbolism of Daniel 2:34-35, Jesus gave Simon the name Peter, a name meaning rock, because it was Peter who would build the Christian church: “And I tell you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it (Matthew 16:17-18).”
 Jesus’ teachings spread.
 And the rock grew into a mountain that filled the land.
 As stated in Daniel 2:44-45, this mountain is a kingdom.
 Interestingly, throughout the Gospels Jesus referred to His church as the kingdom of God.
 The church is also called a kingdom or nation in 1 Peter 2:9 and Matthew 21:43.
 (Matthew 21:43 reads, “Therefore I tell you that the kingdom of God will be taken away from you and given to a people [nation] who will produce its fruit.”
 People should actually be translated nation.)
-Therefore, the mountain in Daniel 2:44-45 is a metaphor for the church, the kingdom of God.
+Therefore, the mountain in Daniel 2:44-45 is a metaphor for the church, the new kingdom of God.

 Luke 20:17-18 is similar to Matthew 21:43-44 and further solidifies the fact that the mountain of Daniel 2:34-35 is the church: “‘The stone the builders rejected has become the cornerstone’[.]
 Everyone who falls on that stone will be broken to pieces; anyone on whom it falls will be crushed (Luke 20:17-18).”
 As is the case in Matthew 21:43-44 quoted above, Luke 20:17-18 also directly points to Daniel 2.
 However, in Luke 20:17-18 the stone that breaks the statue in Daniel 2 is identified as a cornerstone.
 The cornerstone is the first stone to be set in place in the construction of a building’s foundation.
 The building in which Jesus identifies himself as the cornerstone in Luke 20:17-18 is the Christian church which is said to be a temple in 2 Corinthians 6:16: “For we [the church] are the temple of the living God.”
 When the stone which breaks the feet of the statue and then grows into a mountain in Daniel 2:34-35 is likened to a cornerstone, the first stone set in the construction of a building, in Luke 20:17-18 this fact echoes the idea that the mountain that replaces the statue in Daniel 2 is the Christian church also known as the Temple of God or the kingdom of God throughout the New Testament.

 The next major point implied in a side-by-side comparison of Daniel 2 and Matthew 21:43-45 is the idea that the clay portion of the statue appears almost certainly to represent earthly Israel.
 Let us look again at Matthew 21:43-45: ‘“Therefore I tell you that the kingdom of God will be taken away from you and given to a people who will produce its fruit.
 Anyone who falls on this stone will be broken to pieces; anyone on whom it falls will be crushed.’
 When the chief priests and the Pharisees heard Jesus’ parables, they knew he was talking about them.”
 Notice that in Matthew 21:43-45 Jesus was talking to the chief priests and the Pharisees when He said that the kingdom of God would be taken from them and given to a people who would “produce its fruit.”
 This change appears to occur at the time in which the stone falls and crushes the kingdom of the chief priests and Pharisees in v.
 24. This change in which the kingdom would transition between the old covenant Jews and the kingdom of God, the Christian church referred to in Matthew 21:43-45, is a direct allusion to the rock shattering the feet of the statute in Daniel 2:34: “While you were watching, a rock was cut out, but not by human hands.
 It struck the statue on its feet of iron and clay and smashed them.”
 Notice that according to Daniel 2:34 the feet hit by the rock are composed of both iron and clay.
 According to Matthew 21:43-45 Jesus says that the rock would strike Israel since after saying that the rock would shatter anything it falls on the Pharisees “knew he was talking about them (Matthew 21:45).”
 The fact that the Pharisees knew that Jesus was saying that the rock would strike them, of course, implies that the rock would strike Israel or the Jews.
-Given the fact that all the metal of the statues represent the succession of four Gentile empires that ruled over Israel before the establishment of the kingdom of God, this implies that the clay portion of the feet must represent earthly Israel since the metal portion represents Gentile Rome.
+Given the fact that all the metal of the statues represent the succession of four Gentile empires that ruled over Israel before the establishment of the kingdom of God, this implies that the clay portion of the feet must represent earthly Israel since the metal portion represents Gentile Rome.9

 Though it is never stated that this statue has ten toes–it likely did.
 In Daniel 2:42 these toes are said to be composed partly of iron and partly, clay or earth: “As the toes were partly iron and partly clay, so this kingdom will be partly strong and partly brittle (Daniel 2:42).”
 Iron like all the metals in the statue I believe represents Gentile empires that had conquered Israel, the earth or clay.
 Thus the fact that the toes are said to be a mixture of both iron and clay points to a Gentile (metal) and Israelite (earth) significance to these ten toes.